 As meal delivery services look for new ways to grow in cities big and small, one emerging answer is subscriptions.
 Postmates launched Postmates Unlimited in 2016, while DoorDash and Grubhub followed suit with their own subscription options in 2018 and 2020, respectively.
 In November 2021, Uber also launched its new “Uber One” subscription plan, which offers benefits for both rides and delivery services.

-Among subscribers who signed up for DoorDash’s DashPass in August 2022, 66 percent remained subscribed after one month.
-The six-month customer retention rate for DashPass subscribers in this cohort was 33 percent and the 12-month retention rate was 25 percent.
+Among subscribers who signed up for DoorDash’s DashPass in October 2022, 67 percent remained subscribed after one month.
+The six-month observed customer retention rate for DashPass subscribers in this cohort was 35 percent and the 12-month retention rate was 27 percent.
 In April 2022, DoorDash also launched DashPass for Students, which offers the subscription’s benefits at a reduced price.

 Notably, in December 2019, DoorDash also partnered with Chase to give free DashPass memberships to millions of credit card holders.
 In March 2023, Doordash expanded its partnership with Chase by launching a co-branded credit card.
 Additionally, in early 2023, DoorDash began offering free memberships through partnerships with Chegg and Roku.
 These free memberships are not included in Bloomberg Second Measure’s data.